Beginner's guide to analog photography and darkroom

 2. Movies

 This guide is for black and white film.
-You can use color film in the camera as well, but then I can unfortunately not help you with the development (but Japan Photo can).
+You can use color film in the camera as well, but then I can unfortunately not help you with the development (but Japan Photo can or Oslo photo).

 I use film from Fomafoto.
-Good movie, and very good price.
-When taking analogue images, there is a fixed ISO on the film.
+Good film, and very good price.
+When taking analogue pictures, there is a fixed ISO on the film.
 I recommend ISO 100 if you are going to take pictures outside in daylight, or in a photo studio.
-ISO 200 if you want a slightly more versatile and bright film.
-With ISO 400 you can also take pictures indoors or in the evening, but not until it gets dark… There are 36 pictures per roll, so it is a good idea to buy several at a time.
+ISO 200 if you want a slightly more versatile film.
+With ISO 400, you can also take pictures indoors or at night, but not until it's pitch dark...
+There are 36 pictures per roll, so it's a good idea to buy several at a time.

 35mm film, ISO 100, 36 images